 • Ripe bananas – Riper bananas pulverize better and add a sweeter flavor.
 If you would like a gluten-free waffle recipe without bananas, try these oat flour waffles!

 • Honey – An equal amount of brown sugar or pure maple syrup may be substituted.
-However, for a healthier recipe omit the sweetener and rely on the banana flavor.
+Or omit the sweetener and rely on the banana flavor.

 • Coconut oil or vegetable oil – Adding additional fat to the batter transforms this flourless pancakes recipe into waffles!